Frequently Asked Questions

 The house dining program is a unified system.
-Any student on a meal plan may eat in any of the dining halls: Baker, The Howard Dining Hall in Maseeh, McCormick, Next House and Simmons.
+Any student on a meal plan may eat in any of the dining halls: Baker House, The Howard Dining Hall in Maseeh Hall, McCormick Hall, Next House and Simmons Hall.
 NOTE: The Howard Dining Hall in Maseeh Hall is the only house dining hall to offer lunch.
 To see the location of these residences—as well as the location of retail dining operations on the MIT Campus—refer to the online map or download the MIT Dining Meal Estate map as a PDF.

 How will I be billed?
 Can I change plans during the year?

 At the start of each semester, students will be billed for half of the annual cost.
 You may not rollover unused meal credits from one semester to the next.

-All changes to the meal plan can be made through the Meal Plan Change Form.
+All changes to the meal plan can be made online.

 If you will not be on campus for an entire year or semester—such as if you are on leave or studying abroad—you will not be required to be on a meal plan for each semester you are away.
 Once you return to campus, if you live in a house dining residence, you must enroll in a meal plan.